chenye/chenye.github.io/_posts/publications/2015-10-06-fcm-gene-asc.md

 share: true
 ---

-The paper will be published in Dec., 2015 in Applied Soft Computing.
-I will also upload the data and code to github later when I get a chance.
+The paper was published in Dec., 2015 in Applied Soft Computing.

 <a href="http://www.sugarscape.net/downloads/2015-fcm-gene-asc.pdf">PDF Download<a/>
+Code and data are uploaded to the github repository named <a href="https://github.com/chenye/fcm">fcm<a/>.